-The Harrington Art Gallery is an approximately 2,000 square foot space divided into two rooms.
-The smaller room is part of the preserved original building with brick walls strengthened by a concrete support.
-It is 814 square feet, and has 59 linear feet of wall space.
-This room contains a picture railing and wire cable art hanging system.
+Harrington Art Gallery Features: Approximately 2,000 square feet of gallery space divided into two rooms.
+The smaller of the two rooms is part of the preserved original building with brick walls strengthened by a concrete support, it is 814 square feet, has 59 linear feet of wall space, and contains a picture railing and wire cable art hanging system.
 The ceiling of the smaller room is dropped and 9 1/2 feet high.
-The larger gallery is 1,240 square feet and has 70 linear feet of wall space, and approximately 12’ ceilings.
+The larger gallery room is 1,240 square feet and has 70 linear feet of wall space, and approximately 12’ ceilings.
 Both rooms have two adjustable middle wall panels, each adding 20 linear ft., and a variety of pedestals are available for three-dimensional work.
 The floors are level, smooth maple wood, and there are electrical outlets in the walls and floors at regular intervals in both galleries to allow for work requiring electricity.
 The Firehouse Arts Center also features exhibition areas in the Lobby, Hallways, and Upstairs Alcove Galleries, and can accommodate solo exhibitions in these spaces.

 SUBMISSION REQUIREMENTS FOR PROSPECTIVE EXHIBITING ARTISTS AT THE HARRINGTON GALLERY AND FIREHOUSE ARTS CENTER